-As the above tweet reveals, Ceara Coveney – in her first major acting role – will portray a hugely significant character in Elayne Trakand.
-In the novels, Elayne is not only Queen of Andor and Cairhien, but she’s also one of the most powerful Aes Sedai to emerge during The Wheel of Time’s expansive story.
-Expect her to play a major role in proceedings in season 2.
+Ceara Coveney – in her first major acting role – will portray a hugely significant character in Elayne Trakand.
+In the novels, Elayne is Queen of Andor and Cairhien, and one of the most powerful Aes Sedai.

 Natasha O’Keeffe (Misfits, Filth) and Meera Syal (Paddington 2, Doctor Who) have also been cast in undisclosed roles.
 Rafe Judkins has teased that they’ll portray "two of the most important characters".
 Additionally, Ayoola Smart (Killing Eve) has been cast as Aviendha (opens in new tab), a Wise One from the Nine Valleys sept and one of Rand's love interests.

 Deadline (opens in new tab) has claimed Guy Roberts (Hanna), Arnas Fedaravicius (The Last Kingdom), and Gregg Chillingirian (A Discovery of Witches) will play supporting roles.
 Roberts will reportedly portray Uno Nomesta, a one-eyed soldier who served Lord Agelmar before the latter's death in the season 1 finale.
 Fedaravicius will play Masema, another of Agelmar's former charges.
-Finally, Chillingirian portrays Ingtar Shinowa, who Deadline describes as a warrior from war-torn lands.
+Finally, Chillingirian portrays Ingtar Shinowa, a warrior from war-torn lands.

-In an interview with The Press and Journal, actor and graphic novelist Stewart Kenneth Moore (Blood Red Sky, Carnival Row) also confirmed that he has a bit-part role in The Wheel of Time season 2.
-Moore refused to reveal his character's identity, but hinted that he'll turn up in episode 5 for a "fairly memorable scene".
+In an interview with The Press and Journal (opens in new tab), Stewart Kenneth Moore (Carnival Row) confirmed he has a bit-part role.
+Moore refused to reveal his character's identity, but hinted that he'll turn up in episode 5 for a "fairly memorable scene."

-Finally, The Witcher fansite Redandian Intelligence claims that four other actors have been cast in supporting roles.
-Laura Crowhurst (The Last Bus) has reportedly been cast in an undisclosed role, as has Natasha J. Murley in her first major acting role.
+Finally, The Witcher fansite Redandian Intelligence (opens in new tab) claims four other actors have been joined the party, including Laura Crowhurst (The Last Bus) and newcomer Natasha J. Murley.
 Game of Thrones' Will Tudor will also allegedly play Barthanes Damodred, a relative of Moiraine's, while Haruka Kuroda (Killing Eve) is set to portray one of Min Farshaw's aunts.